Brendan Payraudeau

 ________________________________________________________________________________________

 Brendan Payraudeau is a poet and special education teacher based in Summit, New Jersey.
 When not writing or teaching, he spends time brushing up on reptile husbandry.
-He has previously been published in Rust and Moth (Summer 2025).
+He has previously been published in Rust & Moth (Summer 2025).